Naxus28/js-oop-snake-game/README.md

 2. Once I became more comfortable with Canvas, I took some time to think about the problems posed by the snake game d possible code implementations.
 Most tasks seemed reasonably simple to implement such as drawing the canvas, drawing food in random positions on the Canvas, and listening to keyboard events that controlled the snake.
 The most challenging piece of functionality was to make the snake move properly, which took me some time to figure out.

-3. The third step in the "pre coding" stage was to implement some gulp tasks that would ease development and allow me to load javascript modules.
+3. The third step in the "pre coding" stage was to implement some gulp tasks that would ease development and allow me to load javascript modules (I adapted tasks that I had already written for previous projects).